SC203 - 400, 800Gb/s and Beyond Optical Communications Systems: Design and Design Trade-offs

 The increasing demand for data and video-intensive content and the adoption of cloud services are driving needs for ever increasing capacity in service provider’s backbone and metro networks while also creating needs for high speed interconnect of hyper-scale data centers.
-To satisfy the growth in demand for bandwidth, communication and content service providers are deploying 100Gb/s throughout their networks today, and are increasingly planning to deploy even higher speeds, e.g. 400Gb/s, on shorter high capacity links.
+To satisfy the growth in demand for bandwidth, communication and content service providers are deploying 100Gb/s and 200Gb/s throughout their networks today, and are increasingly planning to deploy even higher speeds, e.g. 400Gb/s and beyond, on shorter high capacity links.
 We are also seeing a trend toward flex-rate systems where transmission speeds and capacity can be optimized for a given fiber distance.

 Short Course Benefits:

-• Identify key requirements and drivers for 100Gb/s applications
+Identify key requirements and drivers for 400Gb/s applications

-• Describe drivers and technologies for systems beyond 100Gb/s
+Describe drivers and technologies for systems beyond 400Gb/s

 Short Course Audience:

-The course is intended for engineers and technical managers who want an up-to-date overview of 100Gb/s transmission systems, including applications, line-card designs, and fiber transmission limitations.
-This year this course has been extended to 4 hours to accommodate more questions and more material beyond 100Gb/s.
+The course is intended for engineers and technical managers who want an up-to-date overview of 400Gb/s and beyond optical communications systems, including technologies, applications in different networks, and design trade-offs.
 The course requires some understanding of basic optical transmission systems.

 Chongjin Xie is a senior director at Alibaba Cloud, Alibaba Group, responsible for Alibaba data center optics technologies.
 Before Alibaba, he was a DMTS at Bell Labs, Alcatel-Lucent, doing research on optical communication systems and networks.
 He did his postdoctoral research at Chalmers University of Technology in Sweden from 1999 to 2001, and received his M.Sc. and Ph.D. degrees from Beijing University of Posts & Telecommunications in 1996 and 1999, respectively.